nolauren/labs/data.md

 In your group, develop a database that represents data about each interview using the methodology of tidy data.
 Fill in at least two interviews in your database.
-To do this, you can:
+To do this, you can either:

-1. Use Markdown in Github.
+* Use Markdown in Github.
 Create a new file in funwithMD repository.
-2. The group can create a google sheet and share the link with me.
-I'll put the link here: YOURLINK
+Click on "raw" to see how.

 | First Header  | Second Header |  Third Header  |  Fourth Header |  Fifth  Header  |
 | ------------- | ------------- | ------------- | ------------- | ------------- |
 | Content Cell  | Content Cell  | Content Cell  |Content Cell  |Content Cell  |
 | Content Cell  | Content Cell  | Content Cell  |Content Cell  |Content Cell  |

+* The group can create a google sheet and share the link with me.
+I'll put the link here: YOURLINK